 Since the effective period of CoE is only 3 months from the issuance, you have to land Japan before it expires.

-Usually Residence card is issued to mid to long-term residents at the airport.
-But some airport do not hand you a Residence Card.
-In that case, your Residence Card will be mailed to your place of residence after you have completed notification of the place of residence (see step 5).
+Usually Residence card are issued at the airport.
+But some airports do not handle the administration.
+In such case, your Residence Card will be mailed to your place of residence after you have completed Notification of the Place of Residence (see step 5).

 Under immigration law, you are required to carry a Residence card at all time and show it to immigration officer or police officer if requested.
 There is penalty for breach of these obligations.

 Step 5: Notification of the place of residence